 We spend most of our time rushing around from place to place, more often than not in a busy state.
 We put pressure on ourselves to attend every dinner party, every yoga class, every catch-up meal with friends.
 We can’t do everything and we can’t be everywhere all at once.
 While it’s important to nurture our relationships and friendships, and carve in time for self-care, a good way to think when making a decision is that it’s not a big deal.
 It’s really not worth stressing yourself out if you don’t feel like going out or doing something, and a healthier mentality is to focus on the joy of missing out, and the things you could be doing for you instead.
 Whether you say “yes” to that brunch that you’ve been invited to or decide you’re staying home to sort through your admin instead, seeing this as an important decision is where the battle in your mind begins.

 Just try to think to yourself, “This is not a big decision.
 What would I prefer to do?”
 This will help you put less pressure on yourself and make time for the things that you truly want to do, with the people you want to do it with.
-Learning to spend your time on stuff that matters to you, is when the FOMO will quieten down, and the JOMO will kill in.
+Learning to spend your time on stuff that matters to you, is when the FOMO will quieten down, and the JOMO will kick in.